Keith D Greenleaf, Managing Director

 as an aspiring actress from Brazil, Julia joined the marketing team at WPAC after falling in love with the theater.
 Now, she is determined to make everyone in Wiesbaden feel the same.
 She was on stage with WELT for Now and Then and The Typographer’s Dream.
 She was the social media manager for the the movie festival “Cine Tornado” in Brazil, but she considers writing about herself in the third person her best talent.

 Karin Newiger, Assistant Stage Manager

-comes from Wiesbaden and with a view of her upcoming retirement, she was looking for new activities.
+is from Wiesbaden and has been interested in theater since her studies at the "Department for Children's and Young Adult Literature Research" of the Frankfurt University.
+With a view of her upcoming retirement in early 2019, she was looking for new activities.
 At the association fair (Vereinsmesse) in late 2018, she visited the WELT booth and became interested.
 She started as part of the WELT family in 2019.

 Olivier Gigaud, Volunteer Coordinator